Bookshelves filled with books

 Savage, William W. Jr. “Scribble, Scribble Toil and Trouble: Forced Productivity in the Modern University.”
 Journal of Scholarly Publishing 35 (1, 2003) 40–46. http://muse.jhu.edu/journals/journal_of_scholarly_publishing/v035/35.1savage.html.

 The SBL Handbook of Style: For Biblical Studies and Related Disciplines.
 2d ed.
-Atlanta: SBL Press, 2014.
+SBL Press, 2014.

 Stainton, Elsie Myers.
 The Fine Art of Copyediting.
 2d ed.
-New York.
 Columbia University Press, 2002.

 Sword, Helen.
 “Zombie Nouns.”
 The New York Times July 23, 2012. http://opinionator.blogs.nytimes.com/2012/07/23/zombie-nouns/?src=me&ref=general.